MicrosoftDocs/appcenter-docs/docs/sdk/push/introduction-android.md

 App Center Push enables you to send push notifications to users of your app from the App Center portal.
 App Center portal and the Push SDK is integrated with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).

 Note that only devices having the [Google Play](https://play.google.com) store application or emulators with **Google APIs** images can receive the notifications.
+Otherwise, you can receive a `Java.Lang.SecurityException`.

 > [!NOTE]
 > A notification appears in the system notification center only if the application is in the background at the moment the Push is received.